CrunchyData/postgres-operator/docs/content/installation/other/ansible/installing-metrics.md

     /usr/share/ansible/postgres-operator/playbooks/main.yml
 ```

-## Installing on MacOS
+## Installing on macOS

-On a MacOS host with Ansible installed we can run the following command to install
+On a macOS host with Ansible installed we can run the following command to install
 the Metrics stack:

 ```bash